-Stalking: The term "stalking" means engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his or her safety or the safety of others, or suffer substantial emotional distress.
+11. Stalking - (as defined in the VAWA amendments to the Clery Act) means engaging in a course of conduct directed at a specific person that would cause a reasonable person to-

+- A. fear for their safety or the safety of others; or - B. suffer substantial emotional distress.